What Would Happen If the U.S. Stopped Minting Coins?

 What would happen to leftover coins?

 While it’s hard to know what the United States would do with its leftover coins, other countries that have taken the leap might offer a clue.
 When Canada stopped making pennies in 2012, Canadians could continue using the coins indefinitely but were encouraged to turn them in to be recycled as scrap metal.
 Other countries, like Switzerland and Ukraine, allowed their low-value coins to be exchanged at banks for a limited time after stopping production.
-But before you trade-in, check your piggy bank for these 15 rare (and valuable!) coins.

 What you can do to help